Arrival to Hungary

 - Letter of Acceptance

-Also, if you live in a dorm, you have to make sure that you can spend your mandatory two weeks of quarantine elsewhere!
+Also, if you live in a dorm, you have to make sure that you can spend your mandatory 10-day-long quarantine elsewhere!
 Do not even attempt to come to any of our dorms, because you would be risking all residents’ and dorm workers’ health and safety.